Porges/ways-to-play/src/games/ship-captain-crew/index.md

 Once all players have had a turn, the player with the highest score is the winner.

+## Variations

-## Ship, Captain
+### Ship, Captain

-This version of the game is possibly older: a player only needs to roll their Ship ({%dice 6%}) and Captain ({%dice 5%}); the remaining dice are all Crew, and the sum of their numbers is the player’s score.[@TenGamesForCruisingFamilies][@TheApresSkiBook p.
+In this version of the game a player only needs to roll their Ship ({%dice 6%}) and Captain ({%dice 5%}); the remaining dice are all Crew, and the sum of their numbers is the player’s score.[@TenGamesForCruisingFamilies][@TheApresSkiBook p.
 101–2]